AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/implied-salesforce-actions.md

 When a Salesforce-specific flow step runs, sometimes extra steps are performed automatically.
 Here are the rules, so you know:

-These rules will apply _when the person is not currently in [Salesforce.com](https://Salesforce.com)_ as a contact or lead.
+These rules will apply when the person is not currently in [Salesforce.com](https://Salesforce.com){target="_blank"} as a contact or lead.

 <table>
  <thead>